-- 5. Term structure of interest rates.
-The mathematics of this the term structure of interest rates is very interesting and important.
-See the course Interest Rate Theory, here, Spring Term 2017. - 6.
-Stock markets v. money markets (bond markets).
+5. Term structure of interest rates.
+The mathematics of this - the term structure of interest rates - is very interesting and important.
+See the successor course to this here next semester (Spring 2018): MATL481, Interest Rate Theory.

+6. Stock markets v. money markets (bond markets).
 There are two principal kinds of financial markets, stock markets and money markets.
-In stock markets, what are traded bought and sold are stocks and shares partownership in a company, both its physical assets, its intangible assets (goodwill, brand name etc.) and its future earnings, which may be released to shareholders as dividends.
+In stock markets, what are traded - bought and sold - are stocks and shares - partownership in a company, both its physical assets, its intangible assets (goodwill, brand name etc.) and its future earnings, which may be released to shareholders as dividends.
 Investors may buy for capital appreciation, dividends or both.
 The prototype of the relevant mathematics is the Black-Scholes theory, of which more below in Ch.
 IV and VI.
 On the other hand, in money markets, money is being borrowed (usually by governments, or large companies) over time, to be repaid later at specified rates of interest and/or with specified payments or coupons.